Skip to contents

 date_of_symptom_onset = ymd(date_of_symptom_onset),

-date_of_sample_tested = ymd(date_of_sample_tested),
+date_of_sample_tested = ymd(date_of_sample_tested)

 ) |>

-select(case, ptime, stime, age, sex, district)
+select(case, date_of_symptom_onset, date_of_sample_tested, age, sex, district)

 #> # A tibble: 6 × 6